MicrosoftDocs/bot-docs/articles/bot-framework-nodejs-overview.md

 npm install --save restify
 ```

-See [Get Started](bot-framework-nodejs-getstarted.md) for instructions on how to install the SDK and the necessary dependencies.
+See [Get Started](bot-framework-nodejs-getstarted.md) for instructions on how to build your first bot, once you've installed the SDK.

 ## Get code samples